MOUZU/BigWigs/Raids/MC/README.md

 # Baron Geddon
 - removed a lot of code in the Inferno section to begin with.
-- <b>(QA)</b> Inferno, increased duration from 8 to 9s.
+- <b>(100%)</b> Inferno, increased duration from 8 to 9s.
 Changed first Inferno from 30 to 15s.
-Changed timer to appear after the current inferno has faded - the next will follow 17s after
+Changed timer to appear after the current inferno has faded - the next will follow 16s after
-- <b>(QA)</b> Mana Ignite, changed the timer to every 30s
+- <b>(100%)</b> Mana Ignite, changed the timer to every 30s
+- <b>(100%)</b> Living Bomb, from my research the bomb does not come regularly but it has a cooldown of 7s - removed the 'Next' timer
-- <b>(QA)</b> Living Bomb, changed the timer to appear after the current bomb is exploded - the next will follow 7s after
+- <b>(QA)</b> WarnIcon, Living Bomb Icon appears when you're the bomb
+- TODO cleanup code

 # Shazzrah
 - I noticed all timers for shazzrah are WORKAROUNDS, they don't use triggers - they simply schedule the next bars, which makes it inaccurate especially on longer fights or fights with lagspikes